ebowwa/manim_studio/README.md

 ---

+## 🎬 Join the Revolution

+Manim Studio isn't just another animation tool - it's the beginning of a new era where:
+- **Every student** can visualize their learning
+- **Every teacher** can create engaging content
+- **Every idea** can become an interactive experience

+Start creating today.
+The future of mathematical content is in your hands.

-**Made with ❤️ by the Manim Studio community**
+**Made with ❤️ by dreamers who believe math should be beautiful**

-*Keywords: manim, animation, python, video, visualization, mathematical animation, educational content, motion graphics, data visualization, creative coding, animation framework, video production*
+*Keywords: manim, animation, python, ai animation, mathematical visualization, educational platform, interactive content, zero-code animation, algorithm visualization, future of education*